nvennin/test-www/procedures/Procedure_GDP_GMQHI_Self_Inspections.md

   * Assess any updates to procedures since last audit.

 ### Audit Close Out

 * A closing meeting is conducted between the auditor and auditee, at a minimum to ensure there is clarity on the audit findings.
 * Observations are classified as either Critical, Major or Other.

 ### Self-Inspection Report

 * The self-inspection report is targeted for completion within 15 working days and report issued within 20 working days post audit.
-* A self-inspection audit number shall be assigned to each area/affiliate inspected.
-The number is of the format YYYY-XXX, where YYYY is year audit conducted and XXX is a sequential number.
+* The report shall be posted to GitHub Issues with the label 'SELF-INSPECTION'; or submitted directly in the body of the issue.
 * Reports should contain all of the observations found during the self inspection and recommendations for improvements.
 The auditor and auditee shall both sign the self—inspection report indicating that they are in agreement with the actions assigned.
 * Quality shall raise a CAPA for observations identified.
 The CAPA owner is responsible for ensuring that the CAPA is executed and completed by the agreed due dates.
 Quality/Self-Inspection Auditor will review/approve CAPAs to ensure that the action identified is appropriate for the observation.
 * Findings which can be addressed at the time of the self inspection will not require a CAPA and their correction will be detailed in the audit report.
 * The Auditor will escalate all critical non—conformities identified during self—inspection to the Director of Quality and RP at the point of issue and initial assessment.
 * Quality Manager/Responsible Person approves the finalised report confirming classification of observations and suitability of CAPAs assigned.
-* A copy of the final report shall be circulated to the Director of Quality, Responsible Person, Management and other relevant personnel as appropriate.

 ### Monitoring

 * Critical and major self-inspection observations shall be presented at the routine Quality management review meetings.

 ## TRAINING

 Anyone who performs the tasks as outlined in this procedure must first complete read and understand training.
 Auditors performing audits shall be appropriately trained or have relevant experience in the subject area.

 [GMP Guidelines]: https://ec.europa.eu/health/documents/eudralex/vol-4_en]
 [GDP Guidelines]: https://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:C:2013:343:0001:0014:EN:PDF